timveil-startree/Gaming-Analytics-With-Confluent-And-AWS/README.md

         a.gameId as gameId,
         AS_VALUE(b.playerId) as playerId,
         a.playerId,
-        a.gameTime as currentGameTime,
+        a.gameTime as previousGametime,
-        a.topCoordinate as currentTopCoordinate,
+        a.topCoordinate as previousTopCoordinate,
-        a.leftCoordinate as currentLeftCoordinate,
+        a.leftCoordinate as previousLeftCoordinate,
-    previousGametime, previousTopCoordinate, previousLeftCoordinate,
+    currentGameTime, currentTopCoordinate, currentLeftCoordinate,
-    sqrt((leftCoordinate-previousLeftCoordinate)*(leftCoordinate-previousLeftCoordinate)+(topCoordinate-previousTopCoordinate)*(topCoordinate-previousTopCoordinate)) as distanceTraveled,
+    sqrt((currentLeftCoordinate-previousLeftCoordinate)*(currentLeftCoordinate-previousLeftCoordinate)+(topCoordinate-previousTopCoordinate)*(topCoordinate-previousTopCoordinate)) as distanceTraveled,
     abs(sqrt((leftCoordinate-previousLeftCoordinate)*(leftCoordinate-previousLeftCoordinate)+(topCoordinate-previousTopCoordinate)*(topCoordinate-previousTopCoordinate))/(gameTime-previousGametime)*100) as speed
     FROM  player_stream a
-        INNER JOIN player_stream_previous_location b
+        INNER JOIN player_stream_current_location b
         WITHIN 1 HOURS on a.playerid = b.playerid
         where a.recordId = b.recordId
         and a.gameId = b.gameId

     EMIT CHANGES;
     ```
+## Watch the data transform in real time
+1. Start up the `run-game-simulation.py` again if you had stopped it earlier.
+1. Navigate to ksqlDB and run the following query:
+    ```
+    select * from player_speed;
+    ```
+    The data will appear below the query window.
+Feel free explore the newly transformed messages.
+1. Stop the above query then run the next query:
+    ```
+    select * from enriched_player_stream;
+    ```
+1. Stop the previous query and run this final statement:
+    ```
+    select * from enriched_interactions_stream;
+    ```
+1. With each of these statements, remember that this data is being transformed in real time.
+Your data is ready for use by downstream systems before it even gets there.

 # Sinking Prepared Data to S3
 ## Prepare the S3 Bucket